moucha19/OpenSCAD-Fletching-jig/README.md

-arrow_offset | distance between the bottom of the base and arrow base_height | height of the base hinge_width | width of the hinge cutout on the base hinge_diameter | diameter of the circular part of the hinge that forms a joint hinge_depth | how deep into the base is the hinge cutout hinge_pin | diameter of the sphere that connects two halves of the hinge together
+arrow_offset | distance between the bottom of the base and arrow base_height | height of the base hinge_width | width of the hinge cutout on the base hinge_thickness | thickness of the hinge extension attached to the bottom of the arm hinge_diameter | diameter of the circular part of the hinge that forms a joint hinge_depth | how deep into the base is the hinge cutout hinge_pin | diameter of the sphere that connects two halves of the hinge together